 Master in Computer Science

-Admission to the programme requires Upper Secondary English course B or equivalent, and a Bachelor of Science degree of 180 ECTS in Computer Science, or equivalent, including the following:
+Upper Secondary English course B or equivalent, and a Bachelor of Science degree of 180 ECTS with at least 90 ECTS in Computer science, or equivalent, including the following:

 (or equivalent courses to the above named)